Day Two: Downtown and Brooklyn

 8:30 a.m.: Grab some grub at the Greenmarket.
 Start with breakfast at Union Square’s Coffee Shop, a 23-hour-a-day joint known for its Brazilian-meets-diner fare and slightly aloof model-waiters.
 If you’re here on a Monday, Wednesday, Friday, or Saturday, do a post-meal loop around the Union Square Greenmarket, where even the city’s best chefs go to load up on locally grown produce.

 9:15 a.m.: Pay a visit to America’s leading lady.
 Take the 4 or 5 train down to Battery Park to catch the 10 a.m.
 Statue Cruises ferry to the Statue of Liberty.
-(Tickets can be purchased in advance at Statuecruises.com.)
-You’ll dock at Liberty Island 23 minutes later.
-Access to the lobby, museum, and pedestal observation deck is by pass only; these can be reserved ahead of time at Statuereservations.com or by calling 877-523-9849.
+(Tickets can be purchased in advance at statuecruises.com.)
+You’ll dock at Liberty Island 15 minutes later.
+Access to the lobby, museum, and pedestal observation deck is by pass only; these can be reserved ahead of time at statuereservations.com or by calling 877-523-9849.

 Noon: Pay your respects at a living memorial.
-Walk up Trinity Place to the former World Trade Center site to visit the 9/11 Memorial (Be sure to reserve visitor passes ahead of time at 911memorial.org.)
-Then cross the street to St. Paul’s Chapel.
-An informal 9/11 memorial has sprung up on the altar at the tiny, eighteenth-century church, which fed and sheltered rescue workers in the days following the terrorist attacks.
+Walk up Trinity Place to the former World Trade Center site to visit the 9/11 Memorial.
+(Be sure to reserve visitor passes ahead of time at visit.911memorial.org.)
+Then cross the street to Saint Paul’s Chapel.
+Port Authority did away with the flowers, letters, and hand-painted banners, but memorialized pews still bear the scuff marks of the 9/11 rescue workers who rested, ate, and slept there.

 1 p.m.: Cross the East River for lunch.
-Hop on the A or C subway and take it to High Street in Brooklyn, walking west toward the river, and grab lunch at Grimaldi's Pizzeria—arguably one of New York’s best pies.
+Hop on the A or C subway and take it to High Street in Brooklyn, walking west toward the river, and grab lunch at Grimaldi’s Pizzeria — arguably one of New York’s best pies.
 (It’s cash only, though there is an ATM on site.)
 Afterward, amble a block toward the water to Fulton Ferry Landing, site of George Washington’s famous retreat during the Battle of Brooklyn.
-Indulge your sweet tooth at Brooklyn Ice Cream Factory, located in a red-and-white twenties fireboat house, where the dark-chocolate hot fudge is crafted by Karen McGrath, pastry chef at top-rated River Café next door.
-Then double-back up the street to the pedestrian entrance to the Brooklyn Bridge, and walk back across the river, enjoying sweeping views of the city skyline.
+Indulge your sweet tooth at Brooklyn Ice Cream Factory, located in a red-and-white ’20s fireboat house, where the dark-chocolate hot fudge is crafted by Karen McGrath, pastry chef at top-rated River Café next door.
+Then double back up the street to the pedestrian entrance to the Brooklyn Bridge, and walk back across the river, enjoying sweeping views of the city skyline.

 4 p.m.: Blast back to the seafaring days.
-Back in Manhattan, it’s a five-minute walk to cobblestone South Street Seaport, a once-thriving maritime district where the lightship Ambrose, the four-mast Peking, circa 1911, and the wrought-iron Wavertree—all part of the South Street Seaport museum—are still docked.
+Back in Manhattan, it’s a five-minute walk to cobblestoned South Street Seaport, a once-thriving maritime district where the lightship Ambrose, the four-mast Peking, circa 1911, and the wrought-iron Wavertree — all part of the South Street Seaport museum — are still docked.

 5:30 p.m.: Peruse suspiciously cheap goods.
-Take an uptown 6 train to Chinatown for an evening of discount browsing along Canal Street, where you can haggle for knockoff sunglasses, perfume, and leather goods (think fake Prada—a.k.a.
-“Frauda”—handbags).
+Take an uptown 6 train to Chinatown for an evening of discount browsing along Canal Street, where you can haggle for knockoff sunglasses, perfume, and leather goods (think fake Prada handbags).

 8 p.m.: Gobble, then ogle at a local landmark.
-Dine downtown at Gotham Bar and Grill or a newer star, like Slow Food haven Blue Hill, which uses ingredients bought that morning at the Union Square Greenmarket.
-After dinner, stroll three-quarters of a mile through winding Greenwich Village streets to the meatpacking district.
+Dine downtown at Vic’s or a newer star, like old-world bistro Virginia’s, where the modern-eclectic menu includes chocolate-beet cake and a warm Morcilla salad.
+After dinner, stroll across town through winding Greenwich Village streets to the Meatpacking District.
 Pop into the retro-chic Maritime Hotel, then keep your eyes peeled for celebs at the ultrasceney, tropical-themed rooftop lounge, The Cabanas.